apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>phase describes the phase of the component and the detail information of the phases are as following:<br />Running: the component is running. [terminal state]<br />Stopped: the component is stopped, as no running pod. [terminal state]<br />Failed: the component is unavailable, i.e. all pods are not ready for Stateless/Stateful component and<br />Leader/Primary pod is not ready for Consensus/Replication component. [terminal state]<br />Abnormal: the component is running but part of its pods are not ready.<br />Leader/Primary pod is ready for Consensus/Replication component. [terminal state]<br />Creating: the component has entered creating process.<br />Updating: the component has entered updating process, triggered by Spec. updated.</p><br />
+<p>phase describes the phase of the component and the detail information of the phases are as following:<br />Creating: <code>Creating</code> is a special <code>Updating</code> with previous phase <code>empty</code>(means &ldquo;&rdquo;) or <code>Creating</code>.<br />Running: component replicas &gt; 0 and all pod specs are latest with a Running state.<br />Updating: component replicas &gt; 0 and has no failed pods. the component is being updated.<br />Abnormal: component replicas &gt; 0 but having some failed pods. the component basically works but in a fragile state.<br />Failed: component replicas &gt; 0 but having some failed pods. the component doesn&rsquo;t work anymore.<br />Stopping: component replicas = 0 and has terminating pods.<br />Stopped: component replicas = 0 and all pods have been deleted.<br />Deleting: the component is being deleted.</p><br />
 </td>
 </tr>
 <tr>